- First, install Elasticsearch. Downloads links are included in the Notes section below.

 - Click the Test Availability link.
 You should see a success message:

 A failure comes with an error popup.
-If you don't see that, then make sure your ACP window is maximized, otherwise it can get dropped due to browser scaling issues.
+If you do not see that, then ensure your ACP window is maximized, otherwise, it can get dropped due to browser scaling issues.
 Also, check for any firewalls between the Elasticsearch Server and Archer.
-The log file has index in the name and is in the log folder defined in the ACP.
+The log file has index in the name and is in the log folder that is defined in the ACP.